-When we want to transport our bike, we have two choices: Either disassemble part of the bike, and fold down seats in our car to make room for it, stick it in your SUV or truck if you are lucky enough to own one, or throw the bike(s) on a bike carrier or rack.
-Since a bike (when it’s not used as its own transportation) is not the most portable object, a bike carrier or rack is something that nearly every cyclist will look to invest in at some point.
+When we want to transport our bike, we have three choices: Either disassemble part of the bike, and fold down seats in our car to make room for it, stick it in your SUV or truck if you are lucky enough to own one, or throw the bike(s) on a bike carrier or rack.
+Since a bike (when it’s not used as its own transportation) is not the most compact and portable object, a bike carrier or rack is something that nearly every cyclist will look to invest in at some point.

 We will share a bit about the criteria you can use to choose a bike rack, followed by our favorite bike carriers in each category.